Best Practices: Symantec Drive Encryption

 - Absolute Software's CompuTrace laptop security and tracking product.
-PGP Whole Disk Encryption is compatible only with the BIOS configuration of CompuTrace.
+Drive Encryption is compatible only with the BIOS configuration of CompuTrace.
 Using CompuTrace in MBR mode is not compatible.

 - Hard disk encryption products from GuardianEdge Technologies: Encryption Anywhere Hard Disk and Encryption Plus Hard Disk products, formerly known as PC Guardian products.

-The following programs co-exist with PGP Whole Disk Encryption on the same system, but will block the PGP Whole Disk Encryption feature:
+The following programs co-exist with Drive Encryption on the same system, but will block the Drive Encryption feature:

 - Safeboot Solo

 10. Perform Disk Recovery on Decrypted Disks.

 Where possible, as a best practice, if you need to perform any disk recovery activities on a disk protected with Drive Encryption, it is recommended that you first decrypt the disk.
 Do this using on of the following: opening Symantec Encryption Desktop and selecting PGP Disk > Encrypt Disk or Partition, then select the disk and click Decrypt, using your prepared Recovery Disk, or by connecting the hard disk via a USB cable to a second system and decrypting from that system's Drive Encryption software.
 Once the disk is decrypted, proceed with your recovery activities.